Rising Star Award

 The judging process for the Rising Star Award is broken down into three separate stages.

 - Stage Three – The award committee will then review the supplemental information and put forward up to 3 nominees to the judging committee where a winner will be selected.
-Nominees who make it to stage three will be considered official ‘finalists’ and will be promoted as such, including the production of a short video to be shown at the Award Celebration Lunch (February 2019 – April 2019)
+Nominees who make it to stage three will be considered official ‘finalists’ and will be promoted as such, including the production of a short video to be shown at the HR Conference + Expo.
+(February 2020 – April 2020)

-Award recipients will be announced live at the CPHR BC & Yukon annual conference Tuesday, April 2nd, 2019 in Vancouver, BC.
+Award recipients will be announced live at the annual HR Conference + Expo, April 28th & 29th, 2020 in Vancouver, BC.

 The CPHR BC & Yukon Rising Star Award requires a demonstrated level of accomplishment in four areas.
 While the nominee may excel in one or more of the four areas, a demonstrated accomplishment in all four is required to receive the award.